Echo takes ownership of its intellectual property seriously and we’ve outlined some key information below:

 We use email, push alerts and in-app notifications in order to communicate.
-Occasionally these communications may contain personal information - if you are uncomfortable with these methods of communication please do not use this service.
+Sometimes we may need to contact you by phone.
+Occasionally these communications may contain personal information.
+If you are uncomfortable with these methods of communication, please do not use this service.

 Please note that we are obliged to share information as necessary to comply with any legal process within the UK.

 How your data is kept secure

 We use 256-AES SSL encryption to transfer your information between your phone, our servers and to our NHS Partner Pharmacies.
 Access to this information is restricted to our authorised personnel and your data will never be transferred outside of the European Economic Area.